Urology-Textbook.com

 Contraindications for Retroperitoneal Lymphadenectomy

-Uncorrected bleeding disorders.
+Uncorrected coagulation disorders.
+Significant medical comorbidities preventing major abdominal surgery.
 Preoperatively, complete resection of the tumor manifestation should appear possible.
-No metastases in other localization.
+No metastases in other localization or rising/elevated tumor markers requiring additional chemotherapy.

 Surgical Technique of Retroperitoneal Lymphadenectomy